mnot/I-D/dnsop-onion-tld/draft.md

 # Security Considerations {#security}

-.onion names are often used provide access to "hidden" services; that is, the identity and location of the server is obscured from the client.
+.onion names are often used provide access to end to end encrypted, secure, anonymized services; that is, the identity and location of the server is obscured from the client.
+The location of the client is obscured from the server.
+The identity of the client may or may not be disclosed through an optional cryptographic authentication process.

-This property can be compromised if, for example:
+These properties can be compromised if, for example:

 * The server "leaks" its identity in another way (e.g., in an application-level message), or
 * The access protocol is implemented or deployed incorrectly, or
 * The access protocol itself is found to have a flaw.

-.onion names are self-authenticating, in that they are derived from the cryptographic key used by the service in establishing the Tor circuit.
+.onion names are self-authenticating, in that they are derived from the cryptographic keys used by the server in a client verifiable manner during connection establishment.
 As a result, the cryptographic label component of a .onion name is not intended to be human-meaningful.

-Because the Tor network is designed to not be subject to any central controlling authorities with regards to routing and service publication, .onion names cannot be registered, assigned, transferred or revoked.
+The Tor network is designed to not be subject to any central controlling authorities with regards to routing and service publication, so .onion names cannot be registered, assigned, transferred or revoked.
 "Ownership" of a .onion name is derived solely from control of a public/private key pair which corresponds to the algorithmic derivation of the name.

 Users must take special precautions to ensure that the .onion name they are